gletreut/gem_reconstruction/readme.md

 # Gaussian effective model reconstruction from contact probability matrix

-The code given here implements a method to reconstruct a polymer model with harmonic pair interactions that reproduce a given contact probability matrix.
+The code given here implements a method to reconstruct a polymer model with harmonic pair interactions that reproduces a given contact probability matrix.
 There are two variants to reconstruct a Gaussian effective model:
+* minimization.
 * direct mapping;

-* minimization.
+Follow these instructions to get a basic running example.

 ## Getting Started

-Follow these instructions to get a basic running example.

 ### Prerequisites